Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Introduction

 \section{Introduction}

-Inverse problems are of significant interest across a broad range of science and engineering applications.
-The primary objective of an inverse problem is to extract the unknown composition and structure of a medium based on a set of indirect observations which are related to the unknown via a physical model.
-In many cases, a detailed map of the medium is either not possible or not needed.
-Rather, one seeks the identification and characterization of ``regions of interest'' (ROIs), such as an cancerous tumors from diffuse optical data \cite{arridge, tromberg2008assessing, zhang2005coregistered}, subsurface contaminants from hydrological data \cite{fakhreddine2016imaging, werth2010review, aghasi2013geometric} or buried objects from electromagnetic data \cite{chen2001ultrawide, el2005imaging, miller2000new, deming1997diffraction}.
-These problems are often solved by first forming an image and then post-processing to identify the ROIs \cite{rekanos99}.
-Although this two-step approach can be effective, it is computationally expensive.
-Moreover, for problems where data are limited, the initial image formation stage will require potentially complex regularization methods to overcome the ill-posed nature of these problems.
-Alternatively one can use the data to directly estimate the geometry and contrasts of the ROIs \cite{Kress94,Kirsch98,dailey96}.
-These \textit{shape-based} methods are usually better-posed compared to pixel-based problems; however, topologically complicated and discontinuous shapes can lead to challenges \cite{santosa96}.
-For example, approaches based on using parametric shapes (circles, ellipsoids, etc.) to describe object geometry require that the number of components for the shape should be \textit{a priori} known or somehow estimated.
+Inverse problems are pivotal in a broad range of science and engineering applications.
+In the pursuit of extracting the unknown composition and structure of a medium from indirect observations governed by physical models, researchers often focus on characterizing ``regions of interest" (ROIs).
+These ROIs may include features such as cancerous tumors in diffuse optical data \cite{arridge}, subsurface contaminants in hydrological data \cite{fakhreddine2016imaging}, or buried objects in electromagnetic data \cite{el2005imaging}.
+Conventionally, these problems typically involve a computationally intensive image formation step followed by ROI identification \cite{rekanos99}.
+For problems where data are limited, the initial image formation stage will require potentially complex regularization methods to overcome ill-posedness.
+Alternatively, direct estimation of ROI geometry and contrasts from data offers a more efficient approach \cite{Kirsch98}.
+These \textit{shape-based} methods are usually better-posed compared with pixel-based problems; however, topologically complicated shapes can lead to challenges \cite{santosa96}.
+For example, approaches based on using parametric shapes (circles, ellipsoids, etc.) to describe object geometry require that the number of components for the shape is known \textit{a priori} or somehow estimated.
 For this and many other reasons \cite{aghasi10}, level-set methods have found great use for shape-based inverse problems because of their ability to naturally recover objects whose topology (number of connected components) is not known \textit{a priori}.